 And then building on this possibility what if there are others that under the right conditions can communicate freely with the Creator, receive revelation and participate in a dialog with Them?
 If these same persons had the aptitude, empathy, and love to lead a people I believe we would call such individuals prophets.

-And finally what if there was one prophet who was told by the Creator that He was the Son of God and that He needed to die for humanity?
+And finally what if there was one prophet who was told by the Creator that He was the Son of God and that He would be brutally crucified for delivering that Creator’s message?
 Not a person who could perform supernatural miracles.
-But a mortal man who was told that He had to die so that others may live.
-A person who devoted His life to spread the Word of the Creator as it was revealed to Him, a message of love tailored for His time, and who had the wisdom, passion, and leadership to recruit others to do the same.
-All the while knowing that the more successful He was in spreading Their Word the sooner His brutal death would come.
+But a mortal man who devoted His life to spread the Word of the Creator as it was revealed to Him, a message of love tailored for His time, and who had the wisdom, passion, and leadership to recruit others to do the same.
+All the while knowing that the more successful He was in spreading Their Word the more quickly His brutal death would come.
 What would you call such an individual who accepted this fate freely?
 I would, and I do, call Him The Messiah, regardless of whether He was able to perform supernatural miracles.

-A mortal man who in death was seated at the right-hand of God.
+A mortal man who elevated His love to the highest of levels.
 For me, it is not the performance of supernatural miracles which made Jesus Christ The Messiah.
 It was His message of love, His mercy and good works, His ministry, His profound connection to God and His willingness to die for all of us without condition.
-These actions on Earth made Him The Messiah and as such, upon His earthly death, His soul became divine in the Heavens.
+These actions on Earth made Him The Messiah.

 Do I believe Jesus Christ performed supernatural miracles on Earth?